ietf-tools/bibxml-service/docs/howto/auto-reindex-sources.rst

 - Set ``AUTO_REINDEX_INTERVAL`` to a positive integer in production environment.

-  This method is easier to set up.
+  This method uses ``celerybeat`` scheduler.
+It’s easier to set up, but puts more importance on monitoring the status of task worker.

   .. seealso:: :data:`bibxml.settings.AUTO_REINDEX_INTERVAL`